ENERGIZED: Investment Insights on Energy Transformation

 Ørsted: a risky play on Europe’s doubling down on wind?

-1. Specialist focus: Ørsted not only offers clear wind exposure, compared to other diversified renewables developers, but specifically offshore wind.
-Admittedly, that could be seen as a negative given the financing, development and cost risks.
-But in Europe at least it also offers a route to greater scale, higher capacity factors and higher realised prices underwritten by governments via CfDs or large creditworthy offtakers via PPAs.
-The strategic decision to narrow the focus to European offshore wind may well not have been entirely voluntary.
-But focusing on leadership in a core business is often a better strategy than trying to compete more broadly.
-It still leaves it with a substantial 8.1 GW development portfolio, including the 2.85 GW Hornsea 3 (UK), the 1.5 GW Baltica 2 (Poland) and 0.9 GW Borkum Riffgrund 3 (Germany).
+Specialist focus: Ørsted not only offers distinct wind exposure, compared to other diversified renewables developers, but specifically offshore wind.
+Admittedly, that brings higher financing and development risks.
+But in Europe at least it also offers a path to greater scale, higher capacity factors and higher realised prices underwritten by governments via CfDs or large creditworthy offtakers via PPAs.
+Its decision to focus on European offshore wind may well not have been entirely voluntary.
+But strategic focus on leading in a core business can be better than trying to compete more broadly.
+This still leaves it with a substantial 8.1 GW development portfolio, including the 2.85 GW Hornsea 3 (UK), the 1.5 GW Baltica 2 (Poland) and 0.9 GW Borkum Riffgrund 3 (Germany).

-2. European strategic industry: Equally, Ørsted likely has most to gain from the European vision of up to 15 GW/pa of new offshore projects out to 2040, supporting further growth of its long-term project pipeline. Ørsted has been semi-nationalised, with the Danish government now owning 50.1% and the Norwegian government also effectively a shareholder via the 10% strategic stake held by Equinor.
-That does not guarantee future valuation, but it does imply strong political support as it leads the growth of a strategic European industry.
+European strategic goals: Equally, Ørsted likely has most to gain from the European vision of up to 15 GW/pa of new offshore projects out to 2040, supporting further growth of its long-term project pipeline. Ørsted has been semi-nationalised, with the Danish government now owning 50.1% and the Norwegian government also effectively a shareholder via the 10% strategic stake held by Equinor.
+That does not guarantee future valuation, but it does imply strong political support in leading the buildout of strategic European infrastructure.

-3. Financial discipline: More scale only matters if it’s delivered profitably. Ørsted’s reset has seen a leadership change, a DKK 60bn rights issue and several major divestments.
-These painful steps have strengthened its balance sheet.
+Financial discipline: More scale only matters if it’s delivered profitably. Ørsted’s painful reset has strengthened its balance sheet.
 A renewed focus on financial returns and disciplined capital allocation was demonstrated by the May 2025 decision to defer the 2.4 GW Hornsea 4.
 To be more competitive, Ørsted is also targeting a 30% reduction in the price of electricity from offshore wind by 2040.
 That implies a leaner operating model with more ambitious internal cost targets.

 Notes: